lilab-bcb/cumulus/docs/trust4.rst

       - "_S*_L*_R1_001.fastq.gz"
       - "_S*_L*_R1_001.fastq.gz"
     * - umi_range
-      - start, end(-1 for length-1), strand in a UMI is the true UMI
+      - Start, end(-1 for length-1), strand in a UMI is the true UMI.
       - "16,-1,+"
       - "16,-1,+"
     * - umi_bam_field
-      - If BAM file is provided as input; provide bam field for UMI
+      - If BAM file is provided as input; provide bam field for UMI.
       -
       -
     * - **input_bam**
-      - | [trust4 option -b] Path to bam file
+      - | [trust4 option -b] Path to bam file.
-        | Provide input fastqs or BAM but not both
+        | **Either provide input_bam or input_fastqs_directories but not both.**
       -
       -
     * - bam_barcode_field
-      - | [trust4 option --barcode] BAM field for barcode
+      - | [trust4 option --barcode] BAM field for barcode.
-	| Only use when BAM file is used as input
+	| Only use when BAM file is used as input.
       -
       -
     * - bam_abnormal_unmap_flag
       - | [trust4 option --abnormalUnmapFlag] The flag in BAM for the unmapped read-pair is nonconcordant.
-	| Only use when BAM file is used as input
+	| Only use when BAM file is used as input.
       -
       -
     * - skipMateExtension
-      - [trust4 option --skipMateExtension] Do not extend assemblies with mate information, useful for SMART-seq -
+      - [trust4 option --skipMateExtension] Do not extend assemblies with mate information, useful for SMART-seq.
       -
+      -
     * - mateIdSuffixLen
-      - [trust4 option --mateIdSuffixLen] The suffix length in read id for mate
+      - [trust4 option --mateIdSuffixLen] The suffix length in read id for mate.
       -
       -
     * - noExtraction
-      - [trust4 option --noExtraction] Directly use the files from provided -1 -2/-u to assemble
+      - [trust4 option --noExtraction] Directly use the files from provided -1 -2/-u to assemble.
       -
       -
     * - repseq
-      - [trust4 option --repseq] The data is from TCR-seq or BCR-seq
+      - [trust4 option --repseq] The data is from TCR-seq or BCR-seq.
       -
       -
     * - outputReadAssignment
-      - [trust4 option --outputReadAssignment] Output read assignment results to the prefix_assign.out file
+      - [trust4 option --outputReadAssignment] Output read assignment results to the prefix_assign.out file.
       -
       -
     * - docker_registry